Parsifal - 1865 Prose Draft - Act I

-27 Aug
+27 Aug 1865

 nfortas, Keeper of the Grail, lies stricken of a spear-wound, received in some mysterious romantic adventure, which will not heal.
 His father, Titurel, original Winner of the Grail, in advanced old age has entrusted his office to his son, together with dominion over Monsalvat, the Grail Castle.
 This office, despite his feeling that he is not worthy in view of his error, he is obliged to discharge until one worthier shall appear to relieve him of it.
 Who will this be?
 Where will he come from?
 How will he be recognised? -

-The Attainment of the Holy Grail by Sir Galahad (1898-99), a tapestry after a design by Sir Edward Burne-Jones (1833-1898). ©Christie's Images, London.
+The Attainment of the Holy Grail by Sir Galahad (1899), a design by Sir Edward Burne-Jones (1833-1898) for a tapestry. ©Christie's Images, London.

 he Grail is the crystal cup from which the Redeemer and His